playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 });
 ```

+> It'd be awesome to have a per-component implementation of `ErrorHandler`, but [this feature has not made it into Angular yet](https://github.com/angular/angular/issues/43504).

 Now that we've set up our `ErrorHandler` instance, we can test that it works using a component that throws an error:

 ```typescript